|Home | About | People | Research | Undergraduate | Graduate | Seminars | Courses | Outreach | Math Life|

 Doctoral students must past oral exams in three of five possible areas corresponding to coursework available to them; a year later, once a research topic and advisor have been chosen, there is a candidacy exam before the dissertation work starts in earnest.
 All doctoral students must also do some teaching on the way to the PhD.

-Master's students must either pass nine courses or pass seven courses and write a thesis.
+Master’s students must either pass ten courses or pass eight courses and write a thesis.
 A master's thesis is the result of directed study with an advisor of your choice; it is usually a survey of a specific topic or an in-depth study of some problem.
 The masters' program normally takes about two years of full time study for someone entering with the equivalent of an undergraduate mathematics major, including a background in algebra and analysis; students entering with less background may take longer, and nontraditional students are warmly invited to apply.

 The department has two very active student groups for graduate students, the Organization of Graduate Students in Mathematics (OGSM) and the SIAM student chapter.